google/rune/g3doc/database_design.md

 Any global data needed by the compiler is added to the `Root` class.

-## Tclass
+## Template

-The `Tclass` class represents template classes.
+The `Template` class represents template classes.
 All class definitions are assumed to be templates, even if no template parameters are defined.
-The most common case is there are no template parameters, in which case the `Tclass` will have at most one `Class`.
-Zero is also possible, in case the `Tclass` constructor is never called.
+The most common case is there are no template parameters, in which case the `Template` will have at most one `Class`.
+Zero is also possible, in case the `Template` constructor is never called.

-A `Tclass` is owned by a function of type `FuncType.Constructor`, which defines its contents.
-Unlike some object oriented languages, a `Tclass` is defined by its constructor:
+A `Template` is owned by a function of type `FuncType.Constructor`, which defines its contents.
+Unlike some object oriented languages, a `Template` is defined by its constructor:

 ```rune
 class Node(self, graph: Graph, name: string) {